John Custis Sr.: Emigrant, planter and politician

-This John Custis emigrated to the Virginia Colony probably from Rotterdam in 1649 or 1650.
+This John Custis emigrated to the Virginia Colony, probably from Rotterdam in 1649 or 1650.
 By that date, his sister Ann had become the second wife of the widower Argall Yeardley, the son of George Yeardley (who became governor of the Virginia colony and died there in 1627).
 Ann's husband was not only a prominent planter on Virginia's Eastern Shore but had already served nearly a decade on the Virginia Governor's Council.
 Ann Custis probably sailed across the Atlantic Ocean with John Custis and their kinsman Henry Norwood, who left in a sloop from Argoll Yeardley's house for Jamestown.

 After emigrating to the Virginia colony, Custis became a merchant and landowner.
-In 1650 Argall Yeardley issued him a certificate for 600 acres of land.
+In 1650, Argall Yeardley issued him a certificate for 600 acres of land.
 In the 1650s, Custis also began holding important local offices, including as surveyor and appraiser of estates.
 This John Custis and his younger brother William were naturalized British citizens on the same day in November 1658, by a special act of the Virginia General Assembly, possibly because John had been denied appointment as the local sheriff because of his foreign birth.
 He became the county sheriff in 1659 and again in 1665 and 1666.
 Custis also was appointed captain of the county militia in 1664, its colonel in 1673, and retired in 1692 as commander of all militia on the Eastern Shore.

 As the Virginia agent for various trading firms (and fluent in Dutch as well as English), Custis assembled cargo loads of Virginia tobacco which were shipped to the Dutch colony of New Amsterdam (then governed by Peter Stuyvesant, but which later became New York) as well as to New England and Rotterdam.
-Further complicating matters, England fought the Anglo-Dutch Wars in this era, and the booming tobacco prices in the 1650s fell drastically after passage of the Navigation Acts in 1660, which required tobacco be shipped only to British merchants.
+Further complicating matters, England fought the Anglo-Dutch Wars in this era, and the booming tobacco prices in the 1650s fell drastically after the passage of the Navigation Acts in 1660, which required tobacco be shipped only to British merchants.
 Nonetheless, Custis owned more than a thousand acres of Virginia land by 1664, and during the next quarter century acquired an additional 10,000 acres, and his workforce of servants and slaves became one of the largest on the Eastern Shore.
 Both brothers had settled on what was initially the only shire on Virginia's Eastern Shore, then called Accomac County after a native American settlement.
 When it was divided (a contentious process for the division in 1670 was reversed then reinstated in 1674), John Custis' land was in what became the new Northampton County and William's land was in Accomac County.
 Custis may have become one of the justices of the peace for Accomac County as early as 1660; he clearly became one of the justices of the peace for Northampton County in 1674, alongside Thomas Rydings, Daniel Jenifer and Thomas Brown, who joined veterans Southy Littleton, Charles Scarburgh, Edmund Bowman and John Wise who had become justices of the peace in that county's 1670 creation.